cxr00/cxr/cxr/sociomathematics/readme/clq.md

 ## Mnemonics for addition & removal

 Because these related operations are highly permutative, it can be difficult to grasp what a specific one is doing.
-Hopefully this minimized format
+Hopefully this minimized format serves to express the fundamental properties of each operation.

 ```
 R   /   F - left operand role / function